 Learning how to eat intuitively teaches us about body attunement and honoring our hunger, fullness, and satisfaction cues.
 It enables us to assess how various foods make us feel physically, mentally, and emotionally.
 It also allows us to make space for self-care.
 Side note: I’m not referring to the kind of self-care that involves getting a massage or booking a spa day.
 Those are luxuries.
-I’m referring to the basic necessities of life: eating.
+I’m referring to the basic necessity of life: eating.
 Busy schedules and high levels of physical activity (like dancing) can prevent us from fueling sufficiently throughout the day.
 Meal planning is essential to ensure that dancers are fueling their bodies adequately.

 Meal Planning versus Food Journaling

 First, let’s clarify the differences between these two tools.
 Meal planning involves setting time aside to plan your day’s or week’s meals and snacks.
 For some, planning a week’s meals and snacks helps to make sure certain foods and ingredients are on hand.
 This helps with budgeting both time and money.
 Food journaling, on the other hand, involves tracking what, when, and how much we eat throughout the day.
 Food journals often include subcategories like calories, macros, points, emotional mood states, and physical somatic experiences, just to name a few.

 Since dancers are at risk for disordered eating habits, those with a history of restrictive eating may benefit from meal planning as a way to provide external structure when interoceptive awareness (AKA innate hunger/fullness cues) is diminished.
 Think of it like a cast that is placed on a broken arm: meal planning offers temporary support to ensure that the body is adequately nourished while simultaneously allowing for internal healing.
 Years (even months!) of restrictive eating can damage our innate ability to feel and listen to hunger and fullness cues.